ChenKaichen-SCUT/DivSampCA/README.md

 ## 1. Introduction
-This repository contains the implementation of our paper "*A Tuple-Oriented Sampling Method for Generating Small Pairwise Covering Arrays in Configurable Software Systems*".
+This repository contains the implementation of the paper "*A Tuple-Oriented Sampling Method for Generating Small Pairwise Covering Arrays in Configurable Software Systems*".

 ## 2. Software Requirements
 | Dependency       | Minimum Version | Installation Command (Ubuntu/Debian) |